~ Ajith Fernando

 Some years ago, a survey was conducted among young people about what achievement they desired most.
 They were given various options to choose from.
 The most popular option emerged as “a few minutes of fame.”
 We live in a world where success and significance are measured by the things that famous people have and do, like many fans, prominence and wealth.
+Thousands of young people in countries like China and Korea will go through great hardship attempting to break into the pop music scene, and there are tragic stories of young people whose lives have been ruined in the process.
 We often measure our own significance by the amount of “likes” and “loves” we get on social media.
 It seems to be very important to us to be people whom others admire as successful.
-I am calling this the celebrity culture, and in this article, I want to highlight the dangers it poses to people in Christian ministry.
+I am calling this the celebrity culture, and in this article I want to highlight the dangers it poses to people in Christian ministry.

 Perils of the Celebrity Lifestyle

-Prominence has come to be regarded as equal to success in both society and the church.
-Usually along with prominence comes the privileges enjoyed by a successful person in society, such as adoring devotees, bodyguards, time saving gadgets, fancy cars, luxurious houses, opportunities for up-market leisure activities and vacations, and material wealth.
+Prominence has come to be regarded as equal to success in both society and church.
+Usually, the privileges enjoyed by successful people in society come along with prominence, such as adoring devotees, bodyguards, time saving gadgets, fancy cars, luxurious houses, opportunities for up-market leisure activities and vacations, and material wealth.
 Many celebrities have serious personal problems just like other people, perhaps even more than others, and some of these problems are related to being famous.
+There are stories of addiction to prescription or illegal drugs, of suicide, of complicated love and married lives among the rich and famous.
 But many good people wish that they too could be famous like these people.

 Many celebrity Christian leaders today are also having serious problems.
-But their ministries show visible signs of success like spectacular prophecies, miracles, great preaching, teaching or singing, and great crowds coming to hear them.
-Therefore, those close to them don’t give the needed attention to the problems.
-The ministry risks crashing if the celebrity leader is confronted and disciplined for his wrong actions.
+Their ministries show visible signs of success like spectacular prophecies, miracles, great preaching, teaching or singing, and great crowds listening to them in person or through the media.
+But those close to them don’t give the needed attention to the problems, partly because the ministry risks crashing if the celebrity leaders are confronted and disciplined for their wrong actions.
 Sometimes leaders are so powerful that there is no structure to hold them accountable and to correct their wrongs.
-The problems are left unattended with only a few knowing about them and their ministry goes on.
+The problems are left unattended with only a few knowing about them, and their ministry goes on.

 All Christians are tempted in relation to power, money and sex.
 But famous people are particularly susceptible to temptation in these areas.
 They have more opportunities to abuse the power and the adoration of people they enjoy.
 Reports of Christian megastars crashing are being reported with sickening regularity today.
 I used to get a very popular Christian daily news bulletin from the USA.
 Almost daily there was a dose of news over the sexual improprieties of Christian leaders.
 I felt I was getting a sinful satisfaction and my mind was getting polluted from reading these detailed reports.
 So I unsubscribed from this bulletin.

-Many of these problems of Christian leaders are related to insecurity.
+Many of the problems Christian leaders face are related to insecurity.
 Many leaders are talented, but insecure, people who have come to the top through sheer hard work and drive.
 There is nothing wrong with that.
-But they need to have safeguards to help them not let their insecurity ruin them.
+But they need to have safeguards to help them not let their insecurity ruin them, such as a group of accountability partners who love them enough to warn them if they see a problem.
 Insecurity may trigger a desire for the satisfaction of conquering people sexually, resulting in them using their positions to sexually exploit others.
 Insecurity may cause leaders to abuse power and become dictatorial.
 The opportunity to amass material possessions could trigger gross expressions of greed.
 Those who rose from poverty to leadership are particularly susceptible here.
 Some use the sacrificial contributions of people to adopt extravagant lifestyles with fancy cars, luxurious homes, and expensive holidays.
-The theology of some of these permits them to be happy to see that their leaders living with extravagant prosperity even though they themselves may be struggling financially.

-Some celebrity leaders like to build monuments that showcase their success, like huge buildings, hospitals, seminaries, and universities.
-These monuments may not come within their primary callings and giftings.
+Some celebrity leaders like to build mega projects that showcase their success, like huge buildings, hospitals, seminaries, and universities.
+These projects may not come within their primary callings and giftings.
 Often these projects run into financial difficulties.
 In raising funds for them some leaders break principles of Christian integrity.
-For example, they extort money from unsuspecting Christians through prophecies of blessing in return for generous giving.
+For example, they enter into partnerships that could ruin their testimony, or they extort money from unsuspecting Christians through prophecies of blessing in return for generous giving.
 The upkeep and maintenance of these projects also become a huge burden.
 And leaders could be detracted from their primary callings because they must raise funds for that.

 The Need for Accountability

-One of the best ways to overcome the problems of fame is having good friendship and accountability structures.
+One of the best ways to overcome the problems of fame is having trusted friends and an accountability structure.
 Friends have an amazing way of filling up what is lacking in our lives and preventing us from crashing (see Eccles.
 4:9-12).
-They help give us a security that helps us avoid the pitfalls related to our own insecurity.
+They help give us a security that helps us avoid the pitfalls related to our own insecurity that we mentioned above.
+They also help us navigate our lives and ministries to safety after we make dangerous mistakes.

-Fame and power creates a dangerous distance from people that makes an adequate accountability structure difficult to forge.
+Fame and power can create a dangerous distance from people that makes adequate accountability structures difficult to forge.
 This is especially true for pioneers or those who grew their work into huge ministries from small beginnings.
 The ministry depends on them to survive.
 They are the parents, the teachers, the source of attraction, the source of authority, the brains, and the public face of the ministry.
-Such ministries often don’t have a system to deal with the pioneer’s problems.
+Such ministries often don’t have a system to deal with the leader’s problems.
+Stories abound of pioneers whose indiscretions with money, sex, and power came to light suddenly after they had become famous celebrities in the Christian movement.

 - Restricting our public ministry involvements so that we can spend good times alone with the Lord and with family, with colleagues and with those we minister to personally.